MicrosoftDocs/Hololens/hololens/hololens2-industrial-edition-faq.md

 ### How should I hold HoloLens 2 Industrial Edition when cleaning it?

 Firmly from the brow pad.
-By holding the HoloLens 2 from the brow pad you put the least amount of pressure on the arms of the device and ensure its longevity.
+By holding the HoloLens 2 from the brow pad, you put the least amount of pressure on the arms of the device and ensure its longevity.

 ## General questions

 ### What operating system does the HoloLens 2 Industrial Edition have?

 The Industrial Edition has the same OS as all other HoloLens 2 editions.
-For more information on HoloLens OS updates [read our release notes](hololens-release-notes.md).
+For more information on HoloLens OS updates, [read our release notes](hololens-release-notes.md).

 ### What apps can run-on the HoloLens 2 Industrial Edition?